 Whole school acts of worship are planned, recorded and evaluated with documentation kept in a separate file.
-The Headteacher is the Collective Worship Leader and provides guidance and support by organising whole school themes across the year.
+The Headteacher is the Collective Worship Co-ordinator and provides guidance and support by organising whole school themes across the year.
 Acts of worship held by individual classes are planned and recorded briefly in planning booklets which are collated to create a whole school overview.

 Worship can be evaluated by those leading the worship, other staff, the pupils for whom the worship is intended or members of the governing body.
 Feedback from any of these groups will help to improve the quality of worship offered to the pupils.
-Activity is recorded in a number of ways to celebrate and support ongoing development of our collective worship as a school.
+Paperwork is kept to a minimum.